-and culture of law," and that "to be a Muslim means to live by the law."
-Law is not only "the defining characteristic of Muslim societies and civilizations throughout the centuries and in every corner of the Islamic world," Hallaq recounts, it is "the epitome of Islamic thought, the most typical manifestation of the Islamic way of life, the core and kernel of Islam itself."
-He explains:
+^{79.} HALLAQ, ORIGINS AND EVOLUTION OF ISLAMIC LAW, supra note 20, at 1-2 (stating in his "index of the state of scholarship on the formative period" (600-900 CE), understood as the first three to four centuries post-hijri (AH), that "there has not been a single volume published critical insight: an appreciation of "the full force of the cultural role Islamic law" has played over thirteen centuries, the fact that Islam is essentially "a religion and culture of law," and that "to be a Muslim means to live by the law."80 While this claim is a source of rich debate,81 law for Hallaq is not only "the defining characteristic of Muslim societies and civilizations throughout the centuries and in every corner of the Islamic world,"82 it is "the epitome of Islamic thought, the most typical manifestation of the Islamic way of life, the core and kernel of Islam itself."83 He explains further:

-. . .
-Islam is a religion of law. . .
-Islam means nothing if religious law were to be extracted from it. . .
+Islam is a religion of law . . .
+Islam means nothing if religious law were to be extracted from it . . .
 Unlike Sunday prayer, which is the Christian's main ritual connection to God, a Friday prayer, for the Muslim, will not do.
-There is so much more that is needed, a legal ritual, a divine law, a way of life and, in short, a comprehensive system of belief and practice that generates an immediate connection between the Muslim individual and his Lord.
-This has been the reality of Muslims for over thirteen centuries, a reality that had continued uninterrupted in the ancient Semitic Near East from the time of Hammurabi.
-To say that a millennial genealogy positing an intimate connection between law and ancient divinities had long persisted in Near Eastern cultures is merely to state the obvious.
+There is so much more that is needed, a legal ritual, a divine law, a way of life and, in short, a comprehensive system of belief and practice that generates an immediate connection between the Muslim individual and his that offers a history of Islamic law during the first three or four centuries of its life," though several works have been published, "[n]one, however, can boast content that truly reflects what is implied in these titles, all three volumes being specialized studies that-however meritorious some of them may be-endeavor to study the formative period through a rather narrow lens.").
+See also Hallaq, The Quest for Origins or Doctrine?
+Islamic Legal Studies as Colonialist Discourse, supra note 19, at 3.
+See also STEWART, ISLAMIC LEGAL ORTHODOXY, supra note 19 (adding critical elements to this standard historical narrative, including the birth of the Shiite legal tradition in reaction to Sunni orthodoxy).
+But see Powers, supra note 19, at 126, 133, 140-43, 149 (disagreeing with these assessments in his extended review).